lovetap-fm/policies/privacy-policy.md

 We use Fly and Cloudflare to host our website, web application, and databases.
 Whenever you use our website or API, they will receive your IP address and some information about your device and activity in the process of connecting you to our service and running our servers.

 We use Algolia to provide search capabilities to our customers.
-They will receive any searchable data that our customers provide about their content when connecting their visitors to Lovetap.
+They will receive any searchable data that you explicitly provide about your content when connecting to our service.

 ## Your rights with respect to your information